anzhihe/Efficient-office/login-multiple-servers/README.md

 1. Use HotKey：
 Select the servers name or IP,Press `Command + g`
 2. Use keyword：
-First, copy the name(or ip) of the servers to login
+First copy the name(or ip) of the servers，Then use alfred to enter the keyword `ag`
 3. After that, you can use `Command + Shift + i` or `Command + Option + i` to operate multiple servers

 ---